PhillypHenning/Witchlight/Sessions/Arc-4/Arc-Items.md

 3. **Scroll of Entangle**: Causes vines to spring from the ground within a 20-foot square, immobilizing creatures caught within.

-4. **Scroll of Shield**: Instantly conjures a magical shield to add temporary protection from a single attack.
+4. [KARAG] **Scroll of Shield**: Instantly conjures a magical shield to add temporary protection from a single attack.

-5. **Scroll of Cure Wounds**: Restores a small amount of health to a wounded ally upon touch, channeling basic healing energies.
+5. [KARAG] **Scroll of Cure Wounds**: Restores a small amount of health to a wounded ally upon touch, channeling basic healing energies.

 ### 20 Mundane Items
 1. **Rusty Sword Salvage**: Bent and dulled from untold battles.